Skip to content

 Chalong Bay Rum Distillery

-Did you know that Phuket produced its own rum, made of pure sugar cane juice instead of molasses?
+Did you know that Phuket produced its own rum, which is made of pure sugar cane juice instead of molasses?
 You can visit the factory, do some rum tasting and even take a cocktail class in their beautiful setting in the Chalong area.
 It’s a lot of fun (and great if it rains!)
 Read more about Chalong Bay Distillery

 Location: Chalong, near Phuket Zoo